 Judging the 2025 Grammy's Best Album Cover Nominees, and What They Can Teach Us About Album Cover Design

-On our most recent episode of the Judged by the Cover podcast, Phil and I sat down and walked through the nominees.
-We already knew who won but we were interested in the bigger question: What does this first class of nominees tell us about where cover art is headed...?
+On our most recent episode of the Judged by the Cover podcast, Phil and I sat down to discuss the nominees.
+We already knew who won, but we were curious about a bigger question: What does this first class of nominees tell us about the future of cover art?

 Let’s walk through them.